wheeyls/remote-pair-programmer/README.md

 # GitHub AI Actions

-A GitHub Actions-based bot that automatically responds to pull requests and PR comments using AI-generated content.
-This bot can help automate code reviews, answer questions, and assist with repository maintenance tasks.
+A GitHub Actions-based AI coding agent that not only responds to pull requests and comments but can also commit code changes directly to PRs.
+This agent acts like a remote pair programmer, helping you develop code even when you're away from your computer.

 ## Overview